 You can store this glue in a covered bowl or jar in the refrigerator for a few days.

 - Paper Mache Pinata: This would be such a fun project to make for any party!
 Make your paper mache pinata, let it dry, and fill it with candy!

 - Paper Mache Globe: Cover a balloon with this paper mache mix and let it dry.
 Once it's dry, pop the balloon and it's ready to paint.
 Paint it with blue and green to represent Mother Earth!

 Try any of these ideas for fabulous craft session with kids!

-Paper mache is French means "chewed paper" in French.
+Paper mache in French means "chewed paper."
 In ancient Egypt, coffins and death masks were often made from cartonnage, a type of paper mache.
 And as early as 1540, paper mache was used to make doll heads.